-The impulse goods are those that stimulate our sense of satisfaction and are not rational purchases by any account.
-The marketers are exploiting the human tendency of instant gratification to sell certain items.
+Impulse goods are those that stimulate our sense of satisfaction and are not rational purchases by any account.
+Marketers are exploiting the human tendency of instant gratification to sell certain items.
 Their manipulation is a success as individuals give in to the temptation easily because these are affordable and do not make a heavy dent in their pockets.

 I went to buy one single lipstick at a reputed outlet, and while I was waiting for the salesperson to bring forth my specific request, she started showing me some other products.

 Although I was determined not to make any further purchases when she started telling me about the latest offers on those items, I gave it to my baser instinct and purchased one more.
 Although I did not have any urgent need, it suddenly became impossible to resist the impulse buying of the product.

 Sometimes friends decide to go for a coffee but indulge in several items that look and smell delicious in that cafe.
 Chips, mints, cold drinks, chocolates, and cakes are some of the most common impulse buys that a customer often indulges in.